zhujun98/recastx/docs/docs/index.md

 information which could lead to scientific discoveries.

-Besides various new features, the performance of the reconstruction pipeline has been heavily optimized and it currently reaches more than 2 GB/s on an ordinary GPU node.
+Besides various new features, the performance of the reconstruction pipeline has been heavily optimized and it currently reaches **more than 2 GB/s (a few tomograms/s)** on an ordinary GPU node, which makes it possible to monitor a fast dynamic process in near real time.
 In addition, a modern GUI has been developed to offer better visualization of the data and more flexible control of the reconstruction pipeline.

 **References**